yashima/adventofcode/README.md

 * Day 6 "Wait For It" a race game that involved some simple maths with the quadratic formula--because I am bad at simple maths I brute forced half of it.
 I should go back and improve my solution
 * Day 7 "Camel Cards" another game, this time poker adjacent.
 I solved this mostly with object oriented programming.
 The trick was to figure out how to efficiently determine what kind of hand you were holding.
 A map with counts of card types was very useful.
 Then write a Comparator to help with sorting.
 Part 2 made Jacks into Jokers.
 So jokers could improve a hand and it was easy to find a mapping which hands can be improved in what way.
   Easy to overlook however: Jacks value went way down to 0 and changed the sorting.
 Very much fun to program this one.
 * Day 8 "Haunted Wasteland" the most tricky so far.
 For part 1 one had to simply follow a command sequence of left/right choices through a directed graph which was simple enough to just need a Map.
 Part 2 made it an optimization problem by demanding to synchronize several paths.
 The trick was to look at the input and play around with it to find that it was cyclic with a cycle that was easily detectable.
+Needed the smallest common multiple (scm)
   Also involved prime factoring unless you had a hunch after studying the input.
 * Day 9 "Mirage Maintenance" a first recursion that was quite thoroughly described in the puzzle description and so could be easily implemented.
   Helped me discover some new Java21 features.
 * Day 10 "Pipe Maze" another matrix input this time moving along a path.
 Once again I mixed up X and Y. Part 1 was easily solved once the directions were fixed.
-Just count the steps (and divide by 2)
+Just count the steps (and divide by 2).
+Part 2 was greatly helped by visualising the loop with ASCII characters.
+Then it is possible to iterate row by row and simply check if we inside or outside the loop by comparing the character set associated with clockwise or counterclockwise movement which is determined by the starting facing.
+No flood fill needed.